-As a Lafayette Acupuncturist with 25+ years or experience, I can help you with the treatment of aches and pains, injuries, digestive disorders, gynecological issues, allergies, immune deficiencies, fatigue, sleep disorders and stress, and many other conditions.
+As an Acupuncturist in Lafayette with 25+ years or experience, I can help you with the treatment of aches and pains, injuries, digestive disorders, gynecological issues, allergies, immune deficiencies, fatigue, sleep disorders and stress, and many other conditions.
 For information on conditions I work with, check out ‘Illnesses/Health Imbalances Treated’.

 After completing the Initial Intake Form, your first visit includes a detailed review of the issues affecting your health and quality of life.
 From this we will work out a comprehensive treatment plan together.
 Besides acupuncture, I may prescribe herbal medicine and supplements, and use other modalities to help you, including bodywork, moxa, suction cups and guasha (dermal scraping).
 For more info, check out ‘Common Acupuncture Questions‘.

-As a former Professor and Academic Dean of the Acupuncture & Integrative Medicine College, Berkeley, I have a unique perspective on the strengths and benefits of this ancient medicine, its integration with modern medicine, and how it can benefit you.
+As a former Professor and Academic Dean of the Acupuncture & Integrative Medicine College, Berkeley, and a practitioner of Functional Medicine, I have a unique perspective on the strengths and benefits of this ancient medicine, its integration with modern medicine, and how it can benefit you.

-I received my BS in Nutrition and Food Science from UC Berkeley in 1986.
-After exposure to acupuncture while teaching English and studying Chinese in Taiwan, I studied and received my MS in Traditional Chinese Medicine from the American College of Traditional Chinese Medicine in 1991.
+I received my BS in Nutrition and Food Science from UC Berkeley in 1986, which included a full battery of courses in the biological sciences, including chemistry courses every year.
+Instead of doing a 1-year internship without pay to become a Registered Dietician or working in a food lab figuring out diabolical ways to combine sugar, salt and fat to get people addicted to food products, I opted to travel around the world.
+After exposure to Acupuncture and Eastern Medicine while teaching English and studying Chinese in Taiwan, I returned home to study and received my MS in Traditional Chinese Medicine from the American College of Traditional Chinese Medicine in 1991.

 Since then I’ve taken and produced numerous continuing education classes to further my growth and development with the medicine.
 Some of my more influential teachers include the well-regarded practitioners Yitian Ni, Pingqi Kang, Robert Dreyfuss, Richard Tan, Robert Chu, and Kiiko Matsumoto.

-I knew relatively early in life that I was going to be a healer, but wasn't sure about which path I would take.
+I knew relatively early in life that I was going to be a healer, but wasn't sure about which path I would take to become a Lafayette acupuncturist.
 So at the grand age of 23 years, I traveled throughout Mexico and Central America, practicing basic acupressure techniques on people and promoting vegetarianism as I practiced my Spanish.
 After a year in the university of life, I returned to UC Berkeley and completed my degree in Nutrition and Food Science.

 I then travelled to Asia to teach English, and it was in Taiwan that one of my students, a doctor of traditional Chinese medicine, turned me on to herbs and acupuncture.
 I was there in the winter when it was cold, rainy and polluted, and I was getting sick all the time.
 The acupuncture and herbs worked wonders, clarified my direction in life, (and I stopped being a vegetarian).